 Visual nutrient deficiency symptoms can be a very powerful diagnostic tool for evaluating the nutrient status of plants.
 However, that a given individual visual symptom is not often sufficient to make a definitive diagnosis of a plant’s nutrient status.
-Many of the classic deficiency symptoms such as tip burn, chlorosis and necrosis are characteristically associated with more than one mineral deficiency and also with other stresses that by themselves are not diagnostic for any specific nutrient stress.
+Many of the classic deficiency symptoms in tomatoes crops such as tip burn, chlorosis and necrosis are characteristically associated with more than one mineral deficiency and also with other stresses that by themselves are not diagnostic for any specific nutrient stress.
 However, their detection is extremely useful in making an evaluation of nutrient status.
-In addition to the actual observations of morphological and spectral symptoms, knowing the location and timing of these symptoms is a critical aspect of any nutrient status evaluation.
+In addition to the actual observations of morphological and spectral symptoms in tomatoes crops, knowing the location and timing of these symptoms is a critical aspect of any nutrient status evaluation.
 Plants do not grow in isolation, they are part of the overall environment and as such they respond to environmental changes as that affect nutrient availability.
 Also, plants do influence their environment and can contribute to environmental changes, which in turn can affect the nutrient status of the plant.

-Stresses such as salinity, pathogens, induce their own characteristic set of visual symptoms.
+Stresses such as salinity, pathogens, induce their own characteristic set of visual symptoms in tomatoes crops.
 Often, these symptoms closely resemble those of nutrient deficiency.
 Pathogens often produce an interveinal chlorosis, and salinity stress can cause tip burn.
 Although at first these symptoms might seem similar in their general appearance to nutrient deficiency symptoms, they do differ in detail and/or in their overall developmental pattern.
 Pathological symptoms can often be separated from nutritional symptoms by their distribution in a population of affected plants.
 If the plants are under a nutrient stress, all plants of a given type and age in the same environment tend to develop similar symptoms at the same time.
 However if the stress is the result of pathology, the development of symptoms will have a tendency to vary between plants until a relatively advanced stage of the pathology is reached.

 Plants remove substantial amounts of nutrients from the soil during their normal growth cycle and many long-term environmental changes occur as a result of this process.
 Effects on the soil go considerably beyond the straight removal or depletion of nutrients.
 Charge balance must be maintained in the plant-soil system during nutrient uptake.
 For example when plants are fertilized with ammonia, they acquire most of their nitrogen in the form of the ammonium cation, rather than from the usual nitrate anion.
 Because nitrate is the only anion used by the plant in large amounts, The immediate effect on the soil may be favorable for some plants, especially acid-loving plants, in that it tends to make iron more available.
 However, in the long run, lowering the soil pH can be deleterious to plants in that the availability of nutrients will change.
 A lower soil pH will allow micronutrients to be more readily leached from the soil profile, eventually resulting in deficiencies of nutrients such as Cu and Zn.
 Additionally, when the pH of the soil drops much below pH 5, the solubility of Al and Mn can increase to such an extent as to become toxic to most plant growth.
 Plants are often thought of as passive in relation to the environment.
 For example, iron is a limiting nutrient in many agricultural areas, but it comprises about 3% of the average soil which, if available, would be far in excess of the needs of the average plant.
 Some plants actively excrete protons, and the resulting decrease in pH increases the solubility of iron in their environment.
 In addition, other plants excrete phytosiderophores that chelate the soil iron rendering it a more available form for the plants